shawly/systemd-autoheal/README.md

 This is a systemd service that uses the script from [willfarrell/docker-autoheal](https://github.com/willfarrell/docker-autoheal), but with an installation script to make things as easy as using docker run or compose.

+## Archived

+No time and patience for maintaining bash scripts, sorry.

 ## Why use systemd over a Docker image?

 The main reason to use systemd over a Docker image is that you don't need to expose your `docker.socket` to any container, essentially giving a container access to **all** your other containers.